The Origin of Vastu

 The origin of vaastushastra may have taken place well

-days may not have lived in houses themselves but they
+those days may not have lived in houses themselves

 "vaastu", as it is popularly known today.